2019 Tax Law Updates

 The Tax Cuts And Jobs Act (Part 1)

-The Tax Cuts and Jobs Act (TCJA), which was passed into law a little over a year ago, impacts tax law changes starting January 2018.
-With these sweeping changes, most every taxpayer will be impacted by the new tax law in some way.
+The Tax Cuts and Jobs Act (TCJA), which was passed into law a little approximately two years ago went into effect starting January 2018.
+With these sweeping changes, most every taxpayer has been impacted by the new tax law in some way.
 See below the "Key TCJA Changes" impacting most taxpayers.
 In addition, see our additional pages featuring more changes - "TCJA Changes – Itemized Deductions" and “TCJA Changes related to Investments & Businesses”.

 This section will focus on Key TCJA Changes